Bank Austria Purchase Manager's Index in August:

-Note: PMI figures above the 50.0 mark indicate growth compared with the previous month; readings below the 50.0 mark indicate contraction.
+Note: PMI figures above the 50.0 mark indicate growth in the manufacturing sector compared to the previous month; readings below the 50.0 mark indicate contraction.
 The greater the divergence from 50.0, the greater the change signalled.
-This report contains the original data from the monthly survey among purchasing managers of industrial companies in Austria, which is sponsored by Bank Austria and has been carried out by Markit Economics under the auspices of ÖPWZ, the Austrian Productivity and Efficiency Centre, since October 1998.
+This report contains the original data from the monthly survey among purchasing managers of industrial companies in Austria.
+The survey is sponsored by Bank Austria and has been carried out by Markit Economics under the auspices of ÖPWZ, the Austrian Productivity and Efficiency Centre, since October 1998.

 Enquiries: Bank Austria Economics & Market Analysis